 We headed to a restaurant called I Am Pho, and I was definitely not disappointed!
 The food was absolutely amazing and I am so glad Amy recommended the place.
 I’ve never tried Vietnamese food, but after this experience I’d happily come back again!
 For the amount of food we got, paying just under £15 was brilliant!
 The staff were lovely and the food looked as good on the plate as it tasted!
 Did I mention that they have the most Instagrammable gold and marble tables?

 As I’m typing up this blog post right now it makes me want to go again!
 Out of all the coffees I had all day, the Vietnamese Iced Coffee with Condensed Milk has to be my favourite!
 I think after all of the running around the iced coffee was just so refreshing.
 But, the coffee in general was just something out of heaven!

 Following dinner we decided it was time to go home and Manchester looks like a completely different place when the sun goes down, the city just slowly lights up as the sun sets!

 I hope you enjoyed today’s blog post on my day trip to Manchester as much as I enjoyed my day there!
 Not every trip has to be a long trip!
 Just taking one day out of your busy schedule is enough to just enjoy your surroundings and the weather (assuming you manage to catch a rare day of sunshine if you’re in the UK)!

 If you want to read anymore of my travel series, I have listed the links down below:

-If you enjoyed reading today’s post please give it a like and maybe a little follow if you want to be updated on my future blog posts!
+If you enjoyed reading today’s post please give it a like, and maybe a little follow to be updated on my future blog posts!